Fort York: Barracks

-There are three barracks that date back to the fort's 1813–15 reconstruction, two enlisted barracks, and one officers' barracks and mess hall.
+Three barracks date back to the fort's 1813–15 reconstruction, two enlisted barracks, and one officers' barracks and mess hall.
 The living space provided in the officers' barracks contrasted greatly living spaces provided for enlisted soldiers.
 The two enlisted barracks at the fort housed a larger number of soldiers and their families, although, by the 1860s, these barracks were largely used as married quarters for only three soldiers and their families.

 Restored to its 1830s configuration, the brick officers' barrack holds two apartments for officers; with each apartment holding four living quarters for officers, and a kitchen/servant's room.
 The mess hall portion of the brick barracks was designed as a general officers' mess hall and has two access points, one to the outside, and another to the barracks portion of the building.
 Servant rooms were also provided with a separate entry point from the rest of the barracks.
 The officers' brick barracks also contain the city's "oldest kitchen," with a steep staircase in the kitchen pantry leading to the basement kitchen.
 The oven remains in the kitchen, although its floors have been removed for archeological studies.
 A ground-level kitchen was added to the building in 1826.

-The fourth barracks inside the fort, the blue officer' barracks and mess hall is a reconstruction of a junior officer's barracks that stood on the site.
+The fourth barracks inside the fort, the blue officer' barracks and mess hall, is a reconstruction of a junior officer's barracks that stood on the site.
 The single-storey reconstruction is made up of four apartments, each containing four separate quarters connected by a central hall for three officers and a servant's room/kitchen.
 The blue barracks reconstruction was built in 1986.